- High Paying Jobs

 What is the highest-paying medical job with the least amount of schooling?

 The highest-paying medical job with the least amount of schooling is an ultrasonographer.
-Depending on your state, you’ll only need either an associate degree in a related field (2 years) or a training certificate (as little as a year).
+You can enter this field with either an associate degree or a training certificate, often earning around $55,000 annually, with potential to exceed $70,000 with experience.

 -